navarroaxel/navarroaxel.github.io/blog/a-git-repository-inside-an-arch-linux-package.md

 ## The package source

-The `source` variable in the `PKGBUILD` just need to indicate the VCS (`git`) to download the sources, and we can't validate the checksum for a repository, then it should be skipped.
+The `source` variable in the `PKGBUILD` just needs to indicate the VCS (`git`) to download the sources, and since we can't validate the checksum for a repository, it should be skipped.

 ```bash
 sources=(git+https://github.com/dandavison/delta.git)